delftswa2017/desosa2017/README.md

 Last but not least, the students tried to make themselves useful by contributing to the actual projects.
 Many pull requests have been opened, including documentation improvements ([Scrapy #2636][Scrapy 2636]), bug fixes ([Jupyter #2220][Jupyter 2220]), style / tooling fixes ([yarn #2725][yarn 2725]) or even feature implementations ([JabRef #2610][JabRef 2610], [JUnit5 #723][JUnit5 723]).
-Doing these contributions the students had the ability to interact with the community; the often discussed with other developers and architects of the systems.
+With these contributions the students had the ability to interact with the community; they often discussed with other developers and architects of the systems.
 This provided them insights in the architectural trade-offs made in these systems.

 [JabRef 2610]: https://github.com/JabRef/jabref/pull/2610
 [JUnit5 723]: https://github.com/junit-team/junit5/pull/723